Book – Why Paintings Work, by Jurriaan Benschop – (English) 2023

 In Waarom een schilderij werkt onderzoekt Jurriaan Benschop de veelvormige schilderkunst van onze huidige tijd.
 Hij introduceert het werk van tientallen schilders, bespreekt de thema’s die in het werk te vinden zijn en stelt daarbij steeds de vraag: Waarom werkt dit schilderij?
 Op wat voor manier heeft het betekenis en kan het overtuigen?
 Dit brengt hem bij zowel zichtbare aspecten van schilderkunst, zoals beeldmotief en de manier van schilderen, als bij wat onzichtbaar achter het doek ligt: de drijfveren, het wereldbeeld en de culturele achtergrond van de kunstenaar.

-Martin Von Wagner Museum
+CATALOG Martin Von Wagner Museum (German and ENGLISH) 2019

 221 x 297 mm ( 8.7 x 11.7 in.)